semireg/texteffect/README.md

 texteffect
 ==========

-Witness the complex steps necessary to draw inner shadows on text.
+View the complex steps necessary to draw inner shadows on text.